frkim/Cloud-Native/GHCopilot-CheatSheet.md

 GitHub Copilot Cheat Sheet
 ===
 This is a quick reference guide to get started with [GitHub Copilot](https://code.visualstudio.com/docs/editor/github-copilot).
-This documents is a fork from: [jaywcj](https://github.com/jaywcjlove/reference/blob/main/docs/github-copilot.md)
+This page is a fork from: [jaywcj](https://github.com/jaywcjlove/reference/blob/main/docs/github-copilot.md)

 1.Preparation